darylkell/LOTRO_Stable_Routes/README.md

 positional arguments:
-  source       Stable to leave from destination  Stable to arrive at number       Number of results to return
+  source       Stable to leave from destination  Stable to arrive at number       Number of results to return (default: 5)

 options:
   -h, --help   show this help message and exit
 ```

+If you do not provide arguments you will be prompted for them as per below example.

 ### Example:
 ```